The Complement System When Diving: DCS And Immune Response

-[Blog note: I reproduced this article from ScubaDoc, as I thought it valuable for understanding the wider implications of sub-clinical DCS, especially the issue of ‘post-dive fatigue’ that indicates unhealthy decompression stress.
+Blog note: The role of the immune response in DCS is not well understood by many divers.
+I reproduced this article from ScubaDoc, as I thought it valuable for understanding the wider implications of sub-clinical DCS, especially the issue of ‘post-dive fatigue’ that indicates unhealthy decompression stress.

 This article ‘The Complement System and Diving’ illustrates that bubbles cause an immune-system response (with predicted damaging consequences in the long term), and also shows how individual tolerances can play a big role in the degree of immune-system (complement system) activation.

 From my (very limited) medical understanding, the frequency (number) of bubbles would have a much more direct impact on an immune-system response.
 Therefore, sub-clinical DCS doesn’t present the size of bubbles needed to provoke the symptoms (pain, rash etc) that justify chamber rides; but the quantity of (micro) bubbles can still bring about harmful changes in blood/brain chemistry.
 The symptoms of these changes is unusual post-dive fatigue, lethargy, sleepiness and decreased vitality.